🔬

 Validity Indicators

-Eight quality flags monitor test-taking behavior and alert when results may not accurately reflect true ability.
+Multiple quality flags monitor test-taking behavior and alert when results may not accurately reflect true ability.

-• Rapid responding detection (validity penalty)
+• Rapid responding detection with validity penalties

-• Poor model fit identification
+• Poor likelihood fit identification (minimum 8 calibrated items required)

 📐